odubno/gauss-naive-bayes/README.md

 | 6.4 | 3.2 | 4.5 | 1.5| Iris-versicolor |

 ## Bayes Theorem:

+Naive Bayes, more technically referred to as the Posterior Probability, updates the prior belief of an event given the new information.
+The classification model could handle binary and multiple class classifications.

+The classification allows you to select the best class given new data.
+The model calculates the Posterior Probability for all classes given the new data and selects the Maximum A Posterior (MAP).
+MAP is the highest probable class given the new information.

 ![Bayes](img/bayes_1.JPG "Bayes" )
 *drawn by Oleh Dubno*